Joe-Bresee/100-Days-Of-DevOps/day1.md

 - To test the alarm, we can use the cli to turn the alarm on.
 - Change the alarm-state from INSUFFICIENT_DATA to OK:
+  '''
-  '''aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value OK
+  aws cloudwatch set-alarm-state --alarm-name "cpu-monitoring" --state-reason "initializing" --state-value OK
   '''
 - Then from OK to Alarm:
 '''